-If the nerves are severed during the augmentation, and the mother has loss of sensitivity in her nipples, the normal stimulation of the nipple whilst breastfeeding may not activate the release of prolactin and oxytocin, which triggers milk production.
+If the nerves are severed during the augmentation, and the mother has loss of sensitivity in her nipples, the normal stimulation of the nipple while breastfeeding may not activate the release of prolactin and oxytocin, which triggers milk production.

-The pressure of the implant on the milk producing cells, may also cause a low milk supply.
+The pressure of the implant on the milk-producing cells may also cause a low milk supply.

-Milk ducts and nerves that have been severed, can repair themselves over time, most find, that they have less breastfeeding problems if they have the baby more than 5 years after surgery.
+Milk ducts and nerves that have been severed can repair themselves over time, most find, that they have less breastfeeding problems if they have the baby more than 5 years after surgery.

 Breastfeeding after breast reduction surgery should be discussed with your doctor.
-The inferior pedicle technique is the best way to have this surgery done, if a mother still plans on breastfeeding.
+The inferior pedicle technique is the best way to have this surgery done if a mother still plans on breastfeeding.
 The areola and nipple are left attached while the surrounding tissues are reduced instead of lifting the areola and severing nerves and milk ducts.